zaleksf/pythonocc-generator/Documentation.md

 'new_instancemethod']
 ```

-In your OCC package path, you can see that each python module (eg Adaptor2d.py) comes with a dynamic library (_Adaptor2d.so).
+In your OCC package path, you can see that each python module (e.g. Adaptor2d.py) comes with a dynamic library (_Adaptor2d.so).

 On linux: